Employment with Bees for Development

 Monica volunteers her help on a regular basis and tackles tasks such as promotion, fundraising, editing and project development.
 One of her principal areas of interest is permaculture and she has been working to integrate ideas of sustainable beekeeping into permaculture practice.

-Hugh is a Food Scientist with a particular interest in nutrition.
-Now retired and living in Monmouthshire, he is keen to encourage the wellbeing of bees and other pollinating species.
+Hugh Gorton PhD - A retired food scientist and living in Monmouthshire, Hugh is keen to encourage the wellbeing of bees and other pollinating species.
 To this end he has sown a swathe of his garden with late summer meadow flowers and has developed another area as a spring heather garden.
+He helps Bees for Development answer enquiries and with database management.

-Monica is a local beekeeper.
+Monica Sims - Monica is a local beekeeper.
 She makes beeswax candles, and she is also interested in printing art.
+She regularly helps in our shop.